9d8dev/next-wp/README.md

 3. When a filter value is changed, the `handleFilterChange` function is called with the filter type and selected value.
 It updates the URL query parameters accordingly and navigates to the updated URL.

 4. The component also includes a "Reset Filters" button that, when clicked, calls the `handleResetFilters` function to navigate back to the `/posts` page without any filters applied.

 5. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.

+5. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.

+5. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.